shabados/gurmukhi-utils/README.md

 - Write or update existing tests with expected results
 - Implement functions/changes
 - Add JSDoc function documentation and examples.
-- Ensure ESLint reports no errors with style.
 - Run tests with `npm test` and ensure they all pass.
 Testing is done with the `mocha` testing framework.
 - Create a pull request with the changes.